whitemike889/app-maven-plugin/USER_GUIDE.md

 \* setting a property to `GCLOUD_CONFIG` will deploy using the gcloud settings for the property.
 \* setting a property to `APPENGINE_CONFIG` will deploy using the value read from `appengine-web.xml`.

-## App Engine Flexible
+## App Engine app.yaml based project
-The plugin will target the App Engine flexible environment if you do **NOT** include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`.
+The plugin will choose the build path for `app.yaml` based projects if you do **NOT** include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`.

 ### Goals
-For App Engine flexible, the plugin exposes the following goals:
+For `app.yaml` based projects, the plugin exposes the following goals:

 #### Deployment